 Director Questionnaire: Board members complete a detailed questionnaire which (a) provides for quantitative ratings in key areas, and (b) seeks subjective comment in each of those areas.

-When answering the questions, each Board member ranks all other peer

-Board members, as well as themselves.
+When answering the questions, each Board member ranks all other peer Board members, as well as themselves.
 Frequency: Annually.
 Completed By: All members of the Board.
 Findings: The third-party consultant provides a written summary report based on the data analysis and feedback from the directors.
 The findings are made available to the Governance & Nominating Committee.
 Each director is able to see their own score, and the Board median score.

-If a director receives an average score of 7 or below on any question by 3 or more peer directors, representatives of the Governance & Nominating Committee will talk to the director and determine what is needed to remedy the situation.
-If a director's overall average score is a 7 or below, representatives of the Governance and Nominating Committee will talk to the director and determine what is needed to remedy the situation.
+If any director receives three or more average or below ratings (identified as 5 or below), representatives of the Governance & Nominating Committee will talk to the director and determine what is needed to remedy the situation.
+If a director's overall average score is a 5 or below, representatives of the Governance and Nominating Committee will talk to the director and determine what is needed to remedy the situation.

-Any question that 3 or more directors score 7 or below is determined to be a board weakness and representatives of the Governance and Nominating Committee will determine, after consultation with management and/or consultants, what education or resource is needed to improve the score.

-Presentation & Recommendations:

-The final summary report is reviewed and discussed with the Governance & Nominating Committee by a representative of BoardEvals, LLC.
+Any question that 3 or more directors score 5 or below is determined to be a board weakness and representatives of the Governance and Nominating Committee will determine, after consultation with management and/or consultants, what education or resource is needed to improve the score.
+Presentation & Recommendations: The final summary report is reviewed and discussed with the Governance & Nominating Committee by a representative of BoardEvals, LLC.
 The Governance & Nominating Committee will then make a summary report to the full Board.